SBU-BMI/manifest_util/README.md

 # quip manifest file generator
-PURPOSE: FIND IN PathDB httplinks.csv, CREATE manifest.csv
+PURPOSE: FIND match in PathDB httplinks.csv, and CREATE manifest.csv

 #### Disclaimer: check the output file for accuracy.
-If not accurate, tweak python file to your needs.
+If not accurate, tweak Python file to your needs.

 ### Usage
 1) Download httplinks.csv from PathDB